kkuchta/bub/README.md

   - `SLACK_URL="https://hooks.slack.com/services/ABC123/DEF456/gHiJk789`
   - `HEROKU_API_KEY=321dd6dd-1f48-4ca6-9b31-7f5bc8a129f3`

+Note that this thing uses file storage right now, which means that the 'claims' data gets wiped every time you deploy or restart.

 ## Usage
 `bub info` – list all known staging boxes, along with who has them claimed and when that box has last visited (according to the server logs).
 Aka `status`